jclry1/An-Gairdin---MS1/README.md

 The content is stored in GitHub and served on GitHub Pages.

 #### Git
 Version control is achieved using Git.

 #### Prettier
 Prettier has been used for code formatting.

 #### Emmet
 Emmet has been used for quicker coding in Gitpod.

+#### Google DevTools
+The DevTools in Google Chrome have been invaluable in isolating layout issues and finding workable solutions quickly.

 ## Additional Resources
 #### Tiny JPG